Category Archives: Fiction

 Posted in Fiction | Leave a comment

-NOTE: If you haven’t been following this from the beginning, and if you want to know the full sequence of events.
-I see Albrecht walking towards me, having left his Hummer next door at the Light House Gas Station for servicing. … Continue reading
+NOTE: If you haven’t been following this from the beginning, and if you want to know the full sequence of events, start with the introduction.
+Click on Archives on the right.
+Diddly, Boyd and I are waiting for Lark Bunlush to … Continue reading

 Posted in Fiction | Leave a comment

 NOTE: If you haven’t been following this from the beginning, and if you want to know the full sequence of events, start with the introduction.
 Click on Archives on the right.
-Lark Bunlush is walking ahead of me past the Rundstedt’s … Continue reading
+Dimbleby Moraboutcha sits on the same bench overlooking the river, … Continue reading

 Posted in Fiction | Leave a comment